zenhacks/github-webhook-listener/README.md

 ## README
-This is a listener for web hook from github.com
+This is a listener for receving signals sent by github.com through web hook.
+It mainly:
+- listening for `POST` request from github at port 3000
+- parse the JSON and fetch the information about the
+  * repository name
+  * repository url
+  * the commit after push
+- pass the above information through environment variable `REPO_COMMIT`
+- sprawn an process for deployment

 ## Start the server
+`node server.js`

+or use `forever` to guard the server daemon

 `npm install forever -g`

-To use `forever` in daemon

 `forever start -forever.log -o out.log -e err.log server.js`